r-lib/lintr/.github/CONTRIBUTING.md

 *   Make your changes, commit them to Git, and create a PR using `usethis::pr_push()`.
 Follow the prompts in your browser to complete the process.
 Use a concise title for your PR that summarizes the change, and include `Fixes #issue-number` in the PR _description_.
 Doing so will automatically close the linked issue when the PR is merged.
 For complicated changes, add a textual overview of what your PR does in the description.
 Consider breaking up large PRs into a chain of more digestible+focused smaller PRs.

 *  For user-facing changes, add a bullet appropriately in the top section of `NEWS.md` (i.e. below the first header).
 Follow the style described in <https://style.tidyverse.org/news.html>.
-Your audience for NEWS items is a package user, i.e., _not_ a package developer.
+Most importantly, your audience for NEWS items is a package user, i.e., _not_ a package developer.

 ### Code style